sebastiw/provider_asn1/README.md

 └── src
     └── some_app.erl
 ```
-Then if you run `rebar3 asn`, your asn.1 files will be compiled:
+Then if you run `rebar3 asn compile`, your asn.1 files will be compiled:
 ```
 $ rebar3 asn compile
 ===> Fetching provider_asn1 ({git,